Juozas Tumas-Vaižgantas: Fiction

-Tumas began writing works of fiction in 1897.
+Tumas began publishing works of fiction in 1897.
 They were first published as a separate booklet Vaizdeliai (Scenes) in 1902.
 He signed by the pen name Vaižgantas, the name of a god of flax and hemp in the Lithuanian mythology mentioned by Jan Łasicki.
 Until 1915, he wrote several cycles.
 Scenos vaizdai (Stage Scenes) was a cycle of plays poking fun at the shortcomings of the ordinary village folk (first published in 1906 and 1915).
 Aukštaičių vaizdeliai (Scenes of Aukštaičiai) was a cycle of autobiographical short stories.
 Alegorijų vaizdai (Allegorical Scenes) included political and didactic stories (first published in 1916).
 Karo vaizdai (Scenes of War) were written during World War I and focused on the effects of war on the civilian population (first published in 1915).
 The best known story from this period is Rimai ir Nerimai (The Rimas and Nerimas Families), a tragicomedy depicting a comic rivalry between two families that is brought to an end by a common tragedy (their sons are mobilized into the Imperial Russian Army and killed in the war).

 He wrote the two-volume (first volume in two parts devoted to Samogitia, the second volume to Aukštaitija) epic novel Pragiedruliai (Cloud Clearing) in 1917–1920.
 It depicts the Lithuanian National Revival, social and economic transformation in rural Lithuania, and the resistance, sometimes subconscious, to the Tsarist regime by the ordinary villagers – from improved agricultural methods to sending children to school, reading prohibited Lithuanian literature, and becoming interested in politics.
 The novel does not have a linear plot or structure.
 From separate scenes, pictures of nature, ethnographic descriptions of festivals or clothing, local legends and folktales, the novel builds a mosaic of the spiritual pulse of the nation – its languishing memory of serfdom, spreading education, improving economic conditions, maturing political involvement, developing national consciousness.
 Lithuanians are depicted as one large family working towards the same goal.
 The novel has a large cast or characters, including Lithuanian peasants, industrious Jews, Polonized gentry, Russian administrators.
 The final scenes of Gondingos kraštas depict a double marriage that contains borrowed elements from Pan Tadeusz by Adam Mickiewicz.
 Overall, it is a rather optimistic work that, while acknowledging painful setbacks and individual sacrifices, celebrates the cultural progress.
 While it is considered the best work of Tumas and was quickly added to school curriculum, not everyone praised it.
 For example, Liudas Gira considered it to be boring, confusing, and difficult to understand, particularly for the urban residents.